randomfish/wunki-django-template/README.md

 - [Django Compressor]
 - [Django Configurations]

-Besides that the above packages are setup with sensible defaults, you also get the following benefits by using this package:
+By using this template, you get the following benefits out of the box:

 1. In development you can surf to [/500.html] and [/404.html] to view your 404 and 500 templates.

-2. Static and media files are served correctly in development.
+2. Static and media files are served correctly in development and production.

 3. You receive a *pong* when you visit the [/ping] page.
 This view can be used in load balancer to see if your application is still up.
 Think [ELB].

-4. Celery runs on your development database while in development so you don't have to setup RabbitMQ on your development machine.
+4. While developing, Celery runs on your development database.
+In production it switches to RabbitMQ.

 5. Sensible directory layout.
 Your _media_ and _static_ files will be copied into the `public` directory.
 They already contain a `.gitignore` because those files should not be in Git.

-6. Email is setup for you.
-Error mails are sent with an actual sender and you can debug on port `1025` with the Python `smptd` server.
+6. Email is setup for you, mails are sent with an actual sender and you can debug on port `1025` with the Python `smptd` server.

 ## Usage